-Principal Risk Description (What is the risk?)
-Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Report Product quality The risks relating to ensuring the wide range of products we produce are safe for consumption and adhere to strict food safety and quality requirements. • A failure in food safety, food quality, food defence or food fraud processes reputation • Financial impacts from a decline in sales volume and market share • Fines and litigation expense or TCCC standards and audits Hygiene regimes at production facilities Total quality management programme Robust management systems ISO Certification Internal governance audits Quality monitoring programme Customer and consumer monitoring and feedback Incident management and crisis resolution Every CCEP production facility has: a hazard analysis critical control points assessment and mitigation plan based on risk and requirements a food fraud vulnerability assessment and mitigation plan based on risk and requirements a food defence threat assessment and mitigation plan based on risk and requirements →
+Product quality

+The risks relating to ensuring the wide range of products we produce are safe for consumption and adhere to strict food safety and quality requirements.

+- A failure in food safety, food Physical harm to quality, food defence or food consumers fraud processes - · Damage to brand and reputation - Financial impacts from a programme decline in sales volume and market share - Fines and litigation expense or increased insurance premiums

+- TCCC standards and audits

+- Hygiene regimes at production facilities

+- Total quality management

+- Robust management systems

+- ISO Certification

+- · Internal governance audits

+- Quality monitoring programme

+- Customer and consumer monitoring and feedback

+- · Incident management and crisis resolution

+- Every CCEP production facility has:

+- a hazard analysis critical control points assessment and mitigation plan in place

+- a quality monitoring plan based on risk and requirements

+- a food fraud vulnerability assessment and mitigation plan based on risk and requirements

+- a food defence threat assessment and mitigation plan based on risk and requirements

-Change vs 2022 Integrated Report may be as a result of a change in likelihood or impact.
+^{}Change vs 2022 Integrated Report may be as a result of a change in likelihood or impact.